Human Development and Family Science

 Areas of Study

-On-campus students create an individualized plan of study that includes theory, research methods, family diversity, and capstone courses.
+On-campus students create an individualized plan of study that includes theory, research methods, development and families in context, and capstone courses.
+For current HDFS undergraduate students, we offer an accelerated MA.
 We also offer a dual-degree program in HDFS and the School of Law.
 Online students may select an MA specializing in family and community services or in youth development.

 Master's Plan of Study Options